1981

 they offer you a big advance, but what's the point, you only have to pay it back!"[12]

-Maybe they'd managed to avoid making mistakes like these.
-Instead they made other ones.
-Handling the media was very difficult for them in these early days.
-So it happened that various journalists wrote articles in which they introduced the band to the public.
-Unfortunately, most of them found them "cute" and ridiculed them.
+Maybe they could have managed to avoid making mistakes like these.
+Instead, they made another one.
+Dealing with the media was very difficult for them in those early days.
+A lot of journalists wrote articles in which they introduced the band to the public.
+Unfortunately, most of them found the band "cute", and ridiculed them.
 Sometimes you got the feeling that the journalists didn't know what to ask them.
-It seems as if the boys were simply too nice and therefore not interesting enough as persons.
-On one hand this isn't a nice thing, on the other hand it shows that they could let their music speak for them and that they had a strong live appearance from the beginning.
-Otherwise people wouldn't have bought their records or went to their gigs.
+It seems as if the boys were simply too nice, and somehow not interesting enough as people.
+On the one hand, this is not a nice situation.
+On the other hand, it shows that they could let their music speak for them, and that they had a strong live performance from the beginning.
+Otherwise, people wouldn't have bought their records or turned up at their gigs.

-Because of the band didn't seem interesting enough many journalists picked up
+Because the band itself didn't seem interesting enough, many journalists picked on

-Basildon as a main topic.
-There are many descriptions of the town but Basildon was
+Basildon as the main topic.
+There are many descriptions of the town, but Basildon

-and is such a boring place that I don't know why they even tried to find out how on
+was and is such a boring place, that I don't know why they even tried to find out

-earth a band could be founded in a city like this.
+how on earth a band could be founded in a town like that.
 A band can be founded in

-every city on this planet, so there was no need to make such a fuzz about it.
+any town on the planet, so there was no need to make such a fuss about it.
+Nevertheless,

 it's just a country town but it's quite built up.
 Housing estates ... and there's